schlagmichdoch/PairDrop/docs/host-your-own.md

 Follow [this guide](https://gabrieltanner.org/blog/turn-server/) to either install coturn directly on your system (Step 1) or deploy it via Docker (Step 5).

+You can use the `docker-compose-coturn.yml` in this repository.
+See [Coturn and PairDrop via Docker Compose](#coturn-and-pairdrop-via-docker-compose).

 Alternatively, use a free, pre-configured TURN server like [OpenRelay](https://www.metered.ca/tools/openrelay/)